 A theatre major of junior or senior status, which is of good moral character, possesses excellent academic standing and shows promise for excellence in the area of drama is awarded this scholarship.

 Two scholarships awarded: one to a theatre major and one to a speech/theatre education major.
 Must have at least a 3.00 GPA and be an active participant in departmental productions and have the potential to make a significant contribution to the field in order to apply.

 Multiple service awards are given to students with declared speech/theatre education majors or minors who have a minimum cumulative GPA of 2.25.
 Each award contains a department service component that the student must complete in order to retain the service award.

 Awarded to theatre or speech/theatre education majors each year with an equal distribution among classes (senior, junior and sophomores) when possible.
 Must have cumulative GPA of 3.00 and model for others attributes of character and service expected of an educated professional.
 Consideration will be given to those who intend to pursue advanced degrees in theatre or to teach theatre in public school systems or higher education.

-Awarded to students who have selected a major in Theatre or Speech/Theatre Education.
+Awarded to students who have selected a major in theatre or speech/theatre education.
 Prior to scheduling an appointment to interview, students must submit an application and resume detailing their prior theatre experience.
-Students interested in performance scholarships will be asked to present two contrasting monologues of no longer than two minutes combined.
+Students interested in performance scholarships will be asked to present two contrasting monologues no more than 2-4 minutes combined.
 Students interested in technical theatre will be asked to describe their area of interest and to present examples of their work.
-Please contact the department office at 660.562.1279 to schedule a specific date and time.
+Please contact the department office at 660.562.1321 to schedule a specific date and time.
 Multiple awards given.